OpenDataology/website/content/en/docs/distributions/nutanix/nutanix-storage.md

 +++
-title = "Integrate with Nutanix Storage" description = "How to integrate Nutanix Storage in Kubeflow" weight = 5
+title = "Integrate with Nutanix Storage" description = "How to integrate Nutanix Storage in OpenDataology" weight = 5

 +++

-## Nutanix Objects in Kubeflow Pipeline
+## Nutanix Objects in OpenDataology Pipeline

-You can use standard s3 boto api to upload and download objects from a Kubeflow Pipeline.
+You can use standard s3 boto api to upload and download objects from a OpenDataology Pipeline.
 See [Nutanix Objects Docs](https://portal.nutanix.com/page/documents/details?targetId=Objects-v3_2:Objects-v3_2) for more details on creating object store and buckets.

    ```
    import boto3